admiralnlson/castle-falkenstein-fvtt/README.md

 See [TODO](./TODO.md)

 ## Feedback
-Please report bugs and request features as [Issues in this repository](https://github.com/admiralnlson/castle-falkenstein-foundryvtt/issues).
+Please report bugs and request features as [Issues in the project repository](https://github.com/admiralnlson/castle-falkenstein-foundryvtt/issues).

 Alternatively, you may also reach me via chat as admiralnlson#2349 on Discord.